 |6.||Panasonic GX9||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 |7.||Panasonic G80||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |15.||Panasonic GF2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the GX1 does not offer wifi capability.
+In contrast, the GX1 does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GX1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GX1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GX1 was succeeded by the Panasonic GX7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX1 Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic GX1 and the Panasonic GX80?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.